Got questions about ang bao rates and etiquette in Singapore? Here's how to navigate the red packet exchange during CNY.

 P.S. this is simply a general guide so you have an idea of what to expect; how much you give can vary depending on your family and your financial situation.

-All you need to know about ang bao rates and rules in Singapore: 2024 guide
+Ang bao rates and rules in Singapore: 2025 guide

-Red packets are traditionally given out by married couples.
-They can be given to elders like grandparents and parents, as well as single adults and children.
-Some follow the practice of newlyweds getting a pass in their first year of marriage, but it depends on each family, so check with your elders.
+Traditionally, red packets are handed out by married couples.
+They’re typically given to elders like grandparents and parents, as well as single adults and kids.
+Fun fact: some newlyweds get a free pass in their first year of marriage – but this depends on family traditions, so it’s best to double-check with your elders.

-If you’re unmarried and want to bless your parents, you can also give them ang baos.
-It’s a little less common, but it’s a sweet way to express your love and appreciation for them during the festive season.
+Here’s a thoughtful twist: if you’re single but want to bless your parents, you can give them an ang bao as a heartfelt way to show your love and appreciation during the festive season.

 3. How much should you give?

-Siblings and your children can receive about $58 to $288, while cousins, nieces and nephews can get $18 to $58 as a symbol of your love and well wishes for them.
-Oh, and be sure to pack a couple of extra $6 to $8 ang baos in case you meet friends and their little ones (or you forgot about that distant relative you only see once a year).
+For siblings and your own kids, $58 to $288 is a good range, while cousins, nieces, and nephews can get $18 to $58 – a sweet token of love and well wishes.
+And don’t forget to pack a few spare $6 or $8 ang baos for those surprise encounters with friends’ little ones or that distant relative you only see once a year.

-4. So… do you have to give ang baos to everyone you meet?
+4. Do you really have to give ang baos to everyone you meet?

-5. What’s the story with fours and eights?
+5. What’s the deal with fours and eights?

-6. Is it considered inauspicious if you don’t get fresh notes?
+6. Is it considered inauspicious if you don’t give fresh notes?

-7. Is Chinese New Year just one huge ang bao swap?
+7. Is Chinese New Year just one big ang bao exchange?

 8. All that said, is there any way to escape the ang bao giving?